 After you've met your florist and flipped through some of their recent work, you'll want to ask a few questions to ensure your styles mesh.
 Here are some popular options:

-Will you deliver and/or set up my flowers?
-How long do you generally spend at a site setting up?
+- Will you deliver and/or set up my flowers?
+How long do you generally spend at a site set up?
 Is there an extra delivery or set up charge?